Lenovo Yoga C930 review: power house and entertainment machine

 Windows 930 Home runs on the C10 in version 1803, which was rolled out last April.
 In the meantime, however, version 1809 was released, which I had not yet been offered.
 Too bad.

-What I noticed negatively with the operating system was that the default scaling of the user interface was 150 Procent, not the usual 110 to 120 Procent.
-This means that all elements are displayed comparatively large and can become pixelated if the scaling is reduced.
+One negative thing I noticed about the operating system is that the default scaling of the user interface is 150 percent, not the usual 110 to 120 percent.
+This means that all elements are displayed comparatively large and can become pixelated if you reduce the scaling.

-The companion app for the pen, on the other hand, made a positive impression on me.
-Even if this Proprogram is very simple, it offers significant added value.
-For example, the function keys on the pen can be reassigned or the sensitivity of the tip can be manually adjusted.
+The companion app for the pen, however, left a positive impression on me.
+Even though this program is very simple, it offers significant added value.
+For example, you can reassign the function keys on the pen or manually adjust the sensitivity of the tip.

 Prices and availability